yandex-cloud/docs/en/speechkit-pro/recognize-api.md

    1. If the recognition operation is complete, the recognized text is extracted from the results of the request to {{ cloud-stt-api-name }}.

 To recognize long audio files:
-1. Select all the cells with code in the **Long audio recognition** section.
+1. Select all the cells with code in the **Long audio recognition** section:
 1. Run the selected cells.
 1. Wait for the operation to complete.